bangNug/hello/README.md

-# hello all this is my repo
+# hello all this is my repository